Garnier Expedition: Legacy

 Initially, Garnier's behavior was completely disavowed by the French government.
 When Admiral Duprès, who still respected the unfortunate lieutenant despite having distanced himself from his actions in Tonkin, requested for him to be posthumously promoted to captain to ensure a decent pension for his widow, the request was rejected.
 So were his request of awards for the men who had accomplished impressive feats during the campaign.
-In 1874, a request by the city of Saint-Etienne, Garnier's birthplace, for the of a statue in his memory was denied by the government.
+In 1874, a request by the city of Saint-Etienne, Garnier's birthplace, for the erection of a statue in his memory was denied by the government.

 However, Garnier gained a lot of popularity in France within the decade that followed his death.
 His impressive conquest and his tragic death made him a romantic figure, and some French, British and American contemporaries compared the 1873 conquest to the military exploits of Francisco Pizarro and his conquistadores.
 Several French Navy ships were named after him, notably a gunboat commanded by his former subordinate Marc Hautefeuille during Tonkin Campaign.

 During the siege of Tuyên Quang in 1884–1885, the Black Flags taunted the French garrison by yelling the name of Garnier.